 Despite protestations to the contrary, George Sand found the discipline to produce an immense body of work while giving meaning to the phrase “living large.”
 Too bad she didn’t leave explicit instructions on how exactly she accomplished what she did; until her surprisingly mellow older age, which will be described in later chapters, she was more adept at self-flagellation than self-congratulation.

-You can be sure that the Masterpiece Theatre version of Sand’s life focused more on her adventures in the bedroom than at her desk, and in the latter venue she was also prolific; her most notable love interest was legendary composer Frederic Chopin, and her most controversial, with the glamorous actress Marie Dorval.
+You can be sure that the Masterpiece Theatre version of Sand’s life focused more on her adventures in the bedroom than at her desk.
+Her most notable love interest was legendary composer Frederic Chopin, and her most controversial, with the glamorous actress Marie Dorval.
 Sand preferred younger men and enjoyed plenty of them; Her nom de plume was inspired by one such lover, Jules Sandeau, with whom she collaborated on a few stories.
 If she were alive today, she’d be labeled a “cougar.”
 As it was, one of her few detractors, the poet Baudelaire, branded her a slut, proving that sexism is timeless.

 To her critics, Sand wrote, “The world will know and understand me someday.
 But if that day does not arrive, it does not greatly matter.
 I shall have opened the way for other women.”
 In short, she was a nothing short of a force of nature.

 In Lélia: The Life of George Sand, André Maurois writes touchingly: “Those who came to see the notorious lady who wore trousers and smoked cigars found instead a passionate and dedicated mind that transcended any of her gaudy poses.
 For in revolting against the conventions of the world, George Sand felt and suffered very much as a woman.”